LittleGreenViper/NACC/README.md

 - [`https://nacc.littlegreenviper.com/?2020-03-17/2`](https://nacc.littlegreenviper.com/?2020-03-17/2)
   This opens the app, and sets the cleantime to March 17th, 2020.
 It will open the commemoration tab screen, to the Medallions tab.

+## Widgets

+As of version 5.4, you can now add widgets to your iPhone, iPad, or Mac screens.

+## Watch App

+As of version 6.0, there is now a companion Watch app, with complications.

 ## Dependencies

 The app is dependent upon the following 5 [Great Rift Valley Software Company](https://riftvalleysoftware.com) SPM modules: